villano-lab/ntransporter/README.md

 ## Overview

-This code calculates the neutron flux in an infinite slab of material using the multigroup diffusion approximation with zeroth-order evaluated group constants (see below for derivation/description of this approximation).
+This code calculates the neutron flux in an infinite slab of material using the multigroup diffusion approximation with zeroth-order evaluated group constants (see below for description of this approximation).

 ## Directory Structure

-This repository is divided into several directories by function.
+This repository is divided into several directories by functionality.
 The overall repository structure is:

 ```
 |- ntransporter/